marcelogmca/aviary_management/README.md

 ### Webpage (Grafana)
 Grafana is an open source analytics and monitoring visualization platform, it presents very useful features out of the box such as integration with influxdb and ability to configure alerts.
-Instead of creating a custom website to handle data visualization, and having the risk of having a constantly changing environment that needs to be recoded, with grafana changes can be easily done with it's editor mode.
+Instead of creating a custom website to handle data visualization, and having the risk of having a constantly changing environment that needs to be re-coded, with grafana changes can be easily done with it's editor mode.
 New components can be added, configured, moved and resized easily.
 ![Real time data visualization](https://i.imgur.com/hziz0rv.png)
 ![Graphed data history](https://i.imgur.com/mJGTGUB.png)
 ![Alert configuration](https://i.imgur.com/Kk4B3uX.png)